ohjooyeong/ohjooyeong/README.md

  </div>

 ### Frontend Engineer
 👋 Hi there!
-I'm JooYeong Oh.
+I'm JooYeong Oh.and from Republic of Korea

 I'm Front Engineer using React and Javascript. ⚡

-Currently, I am studying while working on a project with TypeScript. ✏️
+Currently, I am studying while working on a project with TypeScript, Nextjs, Recoil and SWR. ✏️

 I enjoy Reading Web-novel, Room escape game and Billiards. 🧩 🎱